sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 Controlled products and services tend to include the most essential things, and products or services that could cause harm to society when uncontrolled.
 Some examples include:

 - Water, including treatment, packaging, and distribution.
-- Essential food: all whole foods (meat, fish, vegetables, fruits, eggs, milk, yogurt), bread, pasta, rice, etc.
+- Essential food: production and distribution of all whole foods (meat, fish, vegetables, fruits, eggs, milk, yogurt), bread, pasta, rice, etc.
 - Medicines.
 This means private medicine producers or vendors are not allowed.
 - Healthcare, including dental, but excluding cosmetic treatments.
 This means that private healthcare providers are not allowed.
 - Essential vitamins and supplements in general.